-- 1. Experience of polymer characterisation in solutions and as formulations - 2.
-Experience of polymer degradation and recycling options
+- 1. Experience of polymer processing (blending and compounding, extrusion, injection moulding). - 2.
+Experience of mechanical and chemical recycling of polymers.

 Pre-employment screening

 Standard checks

 If you are offered the post, the offer will be subject to standard pre-employment checks.
 You will be asked to provide: proof of your right-to-work in the UK; proof of your identity; and (if we haven't done so already) we will contact the referees you have nominated.
 If you have previously worked for the University we will also verify key information such as your dates of employment and reason for leaving your previous role with the department/unit where you worked.
 You will also be asked to complete a health declaration so that you can tell us about any health conditions or disabilities for which you may need us to make appropriate adjustments.